 Hidden Costs Can Add Up

-At first, a do-it-yourself investor who lacks exterior painting experience might seriously underestimate the cost of painting their Charleston rental property.
-This is one advantage of Charleston property managers: we can share our insight with respect to these types of project costs!
+A do-it-yourself investor who lacks exterior painting experience might significantly underestimate the cost of painting their Charleston rental property.
+This is one advantage of working with a Charleston property management company: we can share our insight with respect to these types of project costs!

-According to homeadvisor.com, one gallon of high-quality paint will cover approximately 350 square feet.
-Since the exterior of the home will require two coats, that means a 2,100 square-foot home will necessitate 12 gallons of paint.
+Assuming one gallon of high-quality paint will cover approximately 350 square feet.
+Since the home's exterior will require two coats, a 2,100-square-foot home will need 12 gallons of paint.